Ball Out 3x3

 Ball Out 3×3 is UK’s biggest 3×3 basketball tournament.
 It takes place every summer across the best outdoor courts across the nation.

-Our tournament invites basketball players from all across the nation to come out and compete in any of the featured qualifying events for a shot at making the finals at Finsbury Park Basketball Courts.
+The tournament invites basketball players from all across the nation to come out and compete in any of the featured qualifying events.
+They all have a shot at making the finals at Finsbury Park Basketball Courts.

-Winners from the Ball Out Finals (Elite Men’s Division only) earn an all expenses paid trip to compete in the FIBA 3×3 World Tour TBC and the chance to win the huge cash prize.
+Winners from the Ball Out Finals (Elite Men’s Division only) can earn an all expenses paid trip to compete in the FIBA 3×3 World Tour.
+To be confirmed.
+If so, they will have the chance to win a huge cash prize.

 3×3 basketball is increasingly becoming a key motor for the development of basketball.

-One of the biggest strengths of 3×3 is its simplicity both in terms of RULES and in terms of required facilities, allowing it to be held in the most spectacular settings, using iconic landmarks as backdrops.
+One of the biggest strengths of 3×3 is its simplicity both in terms of RULES and in terms of required facilities.
+This allows it to be held in the most spectacular settings, using iconic landmarks as backdrops.

-Beyond ensuring a sustained growth in the number of basketball players, FIBA has created a worldwide sports community through a network of hundreds of organisers, thousands of tournaments and millions of players.
+Beyond ensuring a sustained growth in the number of basketball players, FIBA has created a worldwide sports community.
+This is through a network of hundreds of organisers, thousands of tournaments and millions of players.
 The online community play.fiba3x3.com interconnects all of these thanks to the latest digital technology.

-Members with FIBA 3×3 profiles can interact using their computers or mobile phones via play.fiba3x3.com that allows them to team-up with other players nearby, register for tournaments and record results of their games.
+Members with FIBA 3×3 profiles can interact using their computers or mobile phones via play.fiba3x3.com.
+This allows them to team-up with other players nearby, register for tournaments and record results of their games.

 Points accumulated result in the main indicator of how good an individual player is the Ranking.

-The more ballers play, the better their chances are of improving this indicator, increasing the number of games played on the courts and playgrounds everywhere, and absorbing an ever-growing number of play.fiba3x3.com members.
+The more ballers play, the better their chances are of improving this indicator, increasing the number of games played on the courts and playgrounds everywhere.
+Not to mention absorbing an ever-growing number of play.fiba3x3.com members.

 Ball Out 3×3 is part of the global network of open tournaments, from grassroots to the FIBA 3×3 World Tour.
 It’s at the forefront of the development of 3×3 basketball, with sights on the Olympic Games.